 We created the Balkhi Foundation as a way to give back to our community and help students who are attaining success despite the obstacles in their way.
-With the success of our inaugural scholarship program we aim to continue to expand and provide avenues for dedicated students to learn both in and outside the classroom.
+With the success of our inaugural scholarship program and the launch of our technology training program we aim to continue to expand and provide avenues for dedicated students to learn both in and outside the classroom.

 Syed started his first business at age seven, selling holiday greeting cards near his childhood home in Karachi, Pakistan.
 When he expanded operations to selling snacks and drinks to neighborhood children, it was clear that he was an entrepreneur searching for opportunities.
 At 12 years old, his family immigrated to the United States and Syed faced the unique challenge of being both substantially younger than his high school classmates and trying to learn English at the same time.
 The frustrations of this led him to use his free time to build web proxies and arcade sites which catapulted him into the world of web directories and web development that would eventually lead to his current success.

 It was Syed’s determination to educate himself that led to his success.
 It is this determination despite adversity that Syed wishes to celebrate with the Balkhi Foundation.
 By making quality education attainable for underprivileged students, funding advanced technology training for students who are self taught, and providing mentorship to students who display promise despite adversity, Syed hopes to leverage his unique experience to make a difference for the students of today.